Stuck trying to find the right metrics to display your process? try these 9 proven metrics now

 Introduction to monitoring metrics

-Are you monitoring a process?
+Are you monitoring a process using metrics?
 But cannot think of the metrics that are important to your business to report on?
 Can’t find the right charts to display or develop actionable tasks?

 Below I list the measures that Michel Greif outlines in his book ‘The Visual Factory’, which have helped me to develop several spreadsheets that managers use in my company to report back and drive change with.
 So for your benefit I list them here, but for more information then search for the book on Google.